madhoshyagnik/ansible_tutorial/README.md

 ### Ansible learning module in depth.
 The host names, or public ips or dns names of aws instances are stored in ansible inventory file.
 It should be done before running ad-hoc commands or running a ansible playbook.

 ### ad-hoc commands are a way to execute a module on remote host by just running a command, and not having to create a whole playbook to do so.
+Facts are gathered everytime a playbook is run.

 ## Ansible Ping Command Output